danielsedoff/Remove-Images-From-OOXML-files/README.md

 # RemoveDocxImages
 This script will remove most images from your valid DOCX file.
-It runs on Microsoft Windows and requires 7-Zip installed on your C drive.
+It runs on Windows XP or higher and requires 7-Zip installed on your C drive.
 See https://www.7-zip.org/ if you do not have it installed.

 *How to use this script*
 - Make sure you have 7-Zip installed on your C drive.